EmadMhmd/TrackMe/README.md

 docker-compose up -d
 ```

-### For developement react client
+### For development react client

-- Copy example.dev.env to dev.env and adapt you vaiables (See configuraion section)
+- Copy example.dev.env to dev.env and adapt you variables (See configuration section)

 - To run the client (if you didn't run this command before for the server)